glencbz/notes/unit-3/ruby/control_flow.md

 - What happens when you're asking if two strings are the same?
 - What happens when a variable even exists?
 One you haven't defined?
 - What happens when something's nil?

-## Truthy & Falsey - Discussion

-Let's talk about what you found out.
-What did you learn about truthy & falsey & conditionals in Ruby?

 ## And/or - Codealong